The CF Metadata Convention

 Variables should (ideally) have associated with them a name and units, and possibly other information such as the direction of increasing coordinate value and statistical processing (e.g. are data values a mean, minimum, maximum, etc.).
 The CF conventions have a list of standard_names for variables.
 These are held in the most recent version of the CF Standard Name Table.
 The list includes the units recommended for each standard name (most common prefixes can be used with the units, e.g. kilo (k), hecto (h), Mega (M), etc).
 If a standard_name metadata attribute is associated with a data variable, its value must be chosen from the list published in the standard name table.
 It is not compulsory within the CF conventions to assign a standard name to a data variable, but including one helps data users to understand the contents of a netCDF file.
 A long_name attribute can also be used to supply text that describes the variable more fully (and perhaps provide a handy graph-axis label).
 Both standard_name and long_name can be provided for a data variable, and the CF conventions recommend that at least one of them be supplied with each variable in a netCDF file.

 The guidelines given here are not exhaustive, and some sections of the CF conventions are not covered.
 Please consult the CF web pages for further information.
+There is an introduction to CF in this presentation from the CF 2020 workshop.

 CF conventions and the netCDF file